-We expect an improvement in the general market conditions in (early) 2012, which should have a positive impact on the Fund, making up for (some of) the losses incurred in the second half of 2011.
-The Fund Manager believes there is substantial upward potential in the LSP Life Sciences Fund, with significant milestones and news flow expected from its portfolio companies in the coming year.
-The Fund will continue to selectively add and dispose of companies in line with its investment strategy.
+As we described in our last Director's report, we expected an improvement in the general market conditions in 2012.
+This improvement did occur and it did therefor have a positive impact on the Fund, making up for (some of) the losses incurred in the second half of 2011.
+The Fund Manager believes there is substantial upward potential in the LSP Life Sciences Fund, with significant milestones and news flow expected from its current portfolio companies in the coming year.
+The Fund will continue to selectively add and dispose of companies in line with its investment strategy going forward.